16 Surprising Things Rapid City, South Dakota Is Known For

 10. South Dakota’s First Brew Pub

-11. An Ever-Changing Outdoor Street Art Gallery
+11. An Outdoor Street Art Gallery

 12. An Opera House Turned Movie Theatre